-This article was fact-checked by our editors and reviewed by Christina Taylor, MBA,senior manager of tax operations for Credit Karma Tax®.
-It has been updated for the 2019 tax year.
+This article was fact-checked by our editors and Christina Taylor, MBA,senior manager of tax operations for Credit Karma.
+It has been updated for the 2020 and 2021 tax years.

 The advantages of making a lot of money may seem obvious — including the opportunity to take advantage of tax breaks that apply to certain types of income.

 It’s possible those tax breaks could significantly reduce your federal income tax obligation.
 And that’s where the alternative minimum tax comes in.
 The AMT is an additional tax, imposed on top of your regular tax, that limits the benefits of certain tax breaks.

 If you’re subject to the AMT, you’ll have to calculate your federal income tax twice, first using the regular method of calculating tax and then the complicated AMT method.

 Here’s an overview of the AMT to help you determine whether it might apply to you, and how to calculate your tax bill if it does.

 - What is the history of the AMT?

 - Is it possible to minimize the impact of AMT?

 Most taxpayers probably view tax deductions and tax credits as good things.
 But sometimes certain benefits available to high earners in the tax system can significantly reduce — or even eliminate — a filer’s tax obligation.
 The alternative minimum tax is designed to ensure that those high earners pay at least a minimum amount of federal income tax.